reynaldy23/finger-war/README.md

 (/^_^)/ TAP DUEL!

 Finger war or Tap Duel is a game application created with Flutter without any game library (Vanilla Flutter).
-The application does not need any internet connection.
+The application does not requires any internet connection.

 Main Features:
 1. Duel tapping speed for who is the fastest, ofc ;)